xxxstasiek/stasiek_selldrugs/README.md

 	Config.SellCoke = true	-- if true, players can sell coke

-	Config.SellOpiu = true	-- if true, players can sell coke
+	Config.SellOpiu = true	-- if true, players can sell opium

 2. You can edit 'locales/en.lua' to your language and send it to fivem forum on my topic